 North Korea has suffered widespread food shortages during the past two decades.
 Since 2005, Canada has provided $40.4 million to support the international humanitarian response in North Korea.
 Our humanitarian assistance funding is channelled through experienced multilateral partners such as the UN World Food Programme and UNICEF, whose work is guided by the humanitarian principles of humanity, impartiality, neutrality and independence.
 Canada does not provide any humanitarian assistance funding to the Government of North Korea nor to North Korean organizations.
 We closely monitor this multilateral programming through interactions with partners and through regular and ongoing reporting.
 A small number of Canadian NGOs continue to provide humanitarian assistance to North Korea within the framework of Canadian and international sanctions.

-The Democratic People's Republic of Korea (North Korea) is an authoritarian state governed by the Korean Workers’ Party under the dynastic leadership of Kim Il Sung (1948-1994), his son Kim Jong Il (1994-2011), and his grandson Kim Jong Un (2011–present).
+North Korea is an authoritarian state governed by the Korean Workers’ Party under the dynastic leadership of Kim Il Sung (1948-1994), his son Kim Jong Il (1994-2011), and his grandson Kim Jong Un (2011–present).
 North Korea declared itself a state in 1948.
 Its current border with the Republic of Korea (South Korea) was defined under the armistice agreement that brought an end to hostilities in the Korean War.
 During the war, Canada contributed more than 26,000 soldiers to the United Nations Command (UNC), the multinational force that countered North Korean aggression.
-Canada continues to contribute to the UNC today as a symbol of its enduring commitment to peace and stability on the Korean Peninsula.
+Canada continues to contribute to the UNC today, exemplifying an enduring commitment to peace and stability on the Korean Peninsula.

 North Korea is the only country to have carried out nuclear tests in the 21st century.
 It first tested a nuclear device in 2006 and has conducted six such tests to date.
 The origins of the nuclear crisis began when North Korea declared its unilateral withdrawal from the Non-proliferation Treaty in 1993.
 Negotiations that followed between the United States and North Korea led to the 1994 Geneva Agreed Framework.
 However, tensions rose again in 2002 when North Korea admitted to developing highly enriched uranium for use in nuclear weapons.
 Negotiations to denuclearize North Korea began in 2003 under the framework of the Six-Party Talks, which continued until 2009 when North Korea announced its withdrawal from that process.
 In 2016 and 2017, North Korea conducted three nuclear tests and dozens of ballistic missile launches, all contrary to UN Security Council resolutions.
 This led the international community to impose significant additional sanctions.
 To date, the UNSC has adopted 10 separate resolutions imposing sanctions on North Korea, including four in 2017 alone.